Predictia/AQUA/docs/sphinx/source/diagnostics/timeseries.rst

 * A comparison of the seasonal cycle of the model and the reference dataset.
 * A Gregory-like plot of the model and the reference dataset as bands.

-The timeseries, reference timeseries and standard deviation timeseries are saved in the output directory as netCDF files.
+The timeseries, reference timeseries and standard deviation timeseries are also saved in the output directory as netCDF files.

 Observations
 ------------